hackclub/hackclub/workshops/pcb_level_3/README.md

 ![](16.png)

-- You can save a lot of money on Extended Parts in the long run (if you plan on making many PCBs) by buying them directly and soldering them yourself.
+- You can save a lot of money on Extended Parts in the long run (if you plan on making many PCBs) by buying them directly and soldering them yourself [^1].
 For example, basically every project has a USB-C connector, so it makes sense to buy a bunch yourself and avoid the $3 extended part fee every time you buy a board from JLCPCB.
-- Virtual Components (only used for their header pins) like the Arduino Nano and ICSP header can be ignored.
+- Virtual Components (only used for their through holes) like the Arduino Nano and ICSP header can be ignored.

 ![](17.png)
 When it prompts you about unselected parts, just click 'Do not place'.

+Zoom into your components on the 'Component Placements' screen and rotate them to the correct orientation if they're wrong.

-If you do get all parts assembled though, this board (just the microcontroller and PCB) ends up being around $33.
+If you get all parts assembled, this board (just the microcontroller and PCB) ends up being around $33.
 ![](18.png)

-With shipping, it's $45.
+With shipping, that's $45.

 ![](19.png)

+### Footprints

+[^1]: You might want to edit the footprints of components you are hand-soldering.
+For example, to hand solder the USB-C connector, make the pads longer and remove unused ones like SBUS.